vvvm23/vvvm23.github.io/content/posts/flax-post/index.md

     - In PyTorch, a module is $f_\Theta$ that we can apply $x$ to.
     - In Flax, a module is literally $f$, which we apply both $\Theta$ and $x$ to.
     - It makes it quite easy to swap out params.
+    - Show that we can pass any pytree with the correct structure.
 - params as a PyTree makes it interoperate perfectly with not only JAX, but other libraries built on top of JAX.
     - This modularity is quite common in the JAX ecosystem, we aren't locked into something (typically) if we pick one library.
 - The final result is the same.
 We get params and ops that is passed to a function.
 This gets traced and compiled as before.
 We get an optimised compiled function.